 Rebates are adjusted annually on 1 April.
 To determine your rebate amount, refer to the Private Health Cover Rebate Calculator on the Australian Taxation Office website.

 The Lifetime Health Cover Loading surcharge activates on 1 July following your 31st birthday and is applied to your premiums.
-This cost is mandated by the government and increases by 2% with every year that you do not take out a health insurance policy with hospital cover after age 30.
+The Government mandates this cost and premiums increase by 2% with every year that you do not take out hospital cover after the age of 30.

-The surcharge is not removed until you have maintained hospital cover for 10 consecutive years.
+The surcharge remains until you have maintained hospital cover for 10 consecutive years.

 Please note the following in relation to the LHC: